Key Takeaways

-Saudi Arabia is the largest hub of information and communication technology in the whole Middle East and it is continuously evolving.
-Saudi Arabia is going through vigorous development at both an infrastructural and technological level.
+Saudi Arabia is the largest hub of information and communication technology in the Middle East and is continuously evolving.
+Saudi Arabia is undergoing vigorous development at both the infrastructural and technological levels.
 In this blog, we will explore how digitization has raised concerns for the country.
-We will discuss the cyber attacks in Saudi Arabia and how they can be prevented.
+We will discuss cyberattacks in Saudi Arabia and how to prevent them.

-As a result of the rising threat, the National Cybersecurity Authority and the Education Ministry of Saudi Arabia signed an agreement to conduct joint training programs for cybersecurity.
+In response to the rising threat, the National Cybersecurity Authority and the Saudi Arabian Education Ministry signed an agreement to conduct joint cybersecurity training programs.

 Notable Cyber Attacks in Saudi Arabia

-According to Arab News, Saudi Arabia became the target of 7 million cyber attacks in the first two months of 2021.
+According to Arab News, Saudi Arabia was the target of 7 million cyberattacks in the first two months of 2021.

 Saudi Aramco Paid $50 Million Ransom After Data Leak

-Saudi Arabia’s oil-producing giant Aramco paid a ransom due to a data leak that took place in their organization.
+Saudi Arabia’s oil giant Aramco paid a ransom after a data leak within its organization.
 The data leak led to an extortion attempt where hackers demanded a $50 million ransom.
 Saudi Aramco is the world’s most valuable oil producer.
 The organization told the Associated Press that it discovered a limited amount of data leakage.
-This data was most likely held by third-party contractors of the company.
+This data was most likely held by the company’s third-party contractors.

 The same press reported earlier that threat actors had held onto 1 TB of Saudi Aramco’s data, which was available on the darknet.
-Later, Aramco decided to make a payment in the form of cryptocurrency to retrieve the data.
+Later, Aramco decided to pay in cryptocurrency to retrieve the data.

 5 million User Data Exposed from Caller ID App Dali

-Dali is a famous caller ID application in Saudi Arabia, which is used to find and identify contact numbers.
+Dali is a popular caller ID app in Saudi Arabia that helps find and identify contact numbers.
 The app is also used for reporting suspicious contact numbers.
-The application uses a MongoDB database that got misconfigured, leading the data of 5 million users to be publicly available.
+The application uses a misconfigured MongoDB database, exposing the data of 5 million users.
 The total size of the exposed data was 585 GB.

 Book a Free Demo Call with Our People Security Expert